tetosever/KanbamBoard_Application/README.md

 # KanbamBoard_Application

-The project has been realized with Java using Spring Boot framework and with the use of a RestController.
+The project was developed in Java using the Spring Boot framework and a Restcontroller.
-The graphic part has been realized through html, css, jQuery together with the use of Bootstrap framework.
+The graphic portion was created using html, CSS, jQuery, and the Bootstrap framework.